BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 ### Angular
 * New organistion for bia domain and bia reposotory, placed in separate folder

+## V3.5.4 (Patch - 2023-06-14)
+### DotNet
+* Add the Mode LdapWithSidHistory.
+* Faster management of ForeignSecurityIdentity.
+* Add Filter on ldapDomain to search faster users.

 ## V3.5.3 (Patch - 2023-05-12)
 ### DotNet
 * Check identity on Login only